Listening is arguably one of the most difficult skills in communications, and we’re getting worse at it.

 First, a study at Princeton University (“Speaker-Listener Neural Coupling Underlies Successful Communication,” by Charles G. Gross, June 19, 2010) found that there is a lag between what you hear and what you understand.
 Depending upon the individual, it could be between a few seconds to up to a minute.
 This is where the trouble starts.
 During that lag-time, we start to listen to ourselves and not to the other person.
 As a result, our comprehension plummets.

-Why causes this lag time?
+What causes this lag time?
 It might be something as simple as our physical and emotional state.
 But more likely, it’s our own thoughts and opinions, which is specifically known as confirmation bias, which is our tendency to pick out facts or aspects of a conversation that support our pre-existing beliefs, values or perceptions.
 Grandma Eklund said it more concisely: “You’re only listening for what you want to hear.”

 Confirmation bias is arguably connected to how slow people speak vs. how fast we listen.
-The Harvard Business Review (“7 Tips for Effective Listening” by Tom D. Lewis and Gerald Graham) cite research which say most individuals speak at a rate of 175 to 200 words per minute, where people are very capable of listening and processing words at a rate of 600 to 1,000 per minute.
+The Harvard Business Review (“7 Tips for Effective Listening” by Tom D. Lewis and Gerald Graham) cites research which says most individuals speak at a rate of 175 to 200 words per minute, where people are very capable of listening and processing words at a rate of 600 to 1,000 per minute.
 Because the brain isn’t using its full capacity when listening, the brain drifts off to other questions.

 This phenomenon is called Miller’s Law, after psychologist George Miller who said in 1980 that “In order to understand what another person is saying, you have to assume that (their answer) is true and try to imagine what it could be true of.”
 Miller found that many people apply this principle in reverse, or what’s known as competitive listening.
 They hear something and have a negative reaction, because they believe what the other person said is false.
 Listening stops, and communications breaks down.